rubyforgood/pantry_scheduler/README.md

     $ bundle exec rake db:setup

+_NOTE_: If you are using Cloud9 for development, it's possible that that command will fail.
+If it does, you'll need to do some special setup:

+- In `config/database.yml`, under the `development` entry, add the following property: `template: template0`
+  - I don't know if it's okay to commit this.
+I haven't tested it outside of C9.
+- Execute the following commands in this order:
+  - `sudo service start postgresql`
+  - `sudo -u postgres psql`
+  - `CREATE USER <your_c9_username> SUPERUSER;` (where `<your_c9_username>` is your username on Cloud9)
+  - `\q`
+  - `bundle exec rake db:setup`

 This command  will also create a development user for you to login as with the following credentials:

     email: admin@example.com